paulsaswata/Wind_Aware_Aircraft_Trajectory_Generation/v_h1.0/README.md

 ##### Please note:
 * This is a companion code for the paper: [Wind-Aware Trajectory Planning For Fixed-Wing Aircraft in Loss of Thrust Emergencies.](http://http://wcl.cs.rpi.edu/papers/DASC_18.pdf "Research Paper")
-* This software was written for performing the experiments for the paper and is NOT COMPLETE in any way.
+* This software was written for performing the experiments for the paper and is NOT COMPLETE OR EXHAUSTIVE in any way.
 There are corner cases that have not been tested.
-However, it may be used to correctly reproduce the results in the paper.
+However, it can be used to correctly reproduce the results in the paper.
+Patches are welcome.

 ##### Known bugs:
 * Static memory allocation is prone to `segmentation fault`